albert-decatur/survive-the-shell/README.md

 word|meaning
 ---|---
-hack|a quick but often fragile solution to a problem munging, to munge|acrobatic data manipulation grok|to understand truly and deeply
+hack|a quick but often fragile solution to a problem munging, to munge, sometimes "wrangling"|acrobatic data manipulation grok|to understand truly and deeply
 RTFM|a suggestion to consult existing help, literally Read the F\*\*\*ing Manual NB|nota bene - meaning "pay careful attention to the following"